Skip to contentSkip to navigation

 Photo credit: Terry Hughes

-Update : May 2021
+Update : May 2024

 Around the world, millions of adolescent girls, women, and others who experience a menstrual cycle lack access to safe water and sanitation.
-Without this basic resource, it is impossible for them to manage their menstruation in a hygienic way.
+Without this basic resource, it's impossible for them to manage their menstruation in a hygienic way.
 Something has to change.
 And it begins with creating widespread awareness about this important issue.

 Raising awareness and starting a dialogue about menstruation

-Menstruation is a normal biological process and a sign of reproductive health, yet in many countries, it is a taboo subject.
+Menstruation is a normal biological process and a sign of reproductive health, yet in many countries, it's a taboo subject.
 In fact, in several parts of the world, menstruation is still perceived as something shameful and utterly private.
-Menstrual Hygiene Day, which falls on May 28, was created to recognize the right of people everywhere to hygienically manage their menstruation—and to get people talking about the challenges women, girls, and others who menstruate face worldwide.
+Menstrual Hygiene Day, which falls on May 28, was created to recognize the right of people everywhere to hygienically manage their menstruation—and to get people talking about the challenges that women, girls, and others who menstruate face worldwide.

 Easy access to safe water plays an important role in menstrual health